-Those who focus too much on drum chops often ignore playing tastefully to the music and with solid groove.
+Those who focus too much on drum chops often ignore playing tastefully to the music and with a solid groove.
 You strive to play ‘in the pocket‘ when drumming.

-If you can play strikingly fast speeds, you may start introducing very fast fills into songs where it’s not really appropriate from a musical point of view.
+If you can play strikingly fast speeds, you may start introducing very fast fills into songs where it’s not appropriate from a musical point of view.

 Therefore, you should have struck a good balance between your chops and your overall musicality.
 This is effectively the debate between a musician versus an instrumentalist.